 What is a Truth Table?

-The total number of columns in a truth table is the sum of the inputs + 1 (the exit column).
-The number of rows of the truth table is the number of combinations that can be achieved with the inputs and it is equal to 2n, where n is the number of columns in the truth table (with no output column)
+The total number of columns in a truth table is the sum of inputs and outputs.
+The number of rows of the table is the number of combinations that can be achieved with the inputs, and it is equal to 2n, where n is the number of columns in the table (with no output columns)

 For Example: In the following truth table there are 3 input columns, then we will have 23= 8 combinations (8 rows).
 A three input switches circuit (with 2 possible binary states: binary “0” or “1”), has 8 possible combinations.
 The output (exit column) is determined by the state of the input switches.

 If we could see in more detail the construction of these “logic gates”, we would realize that they are built with transistors, resistors, diodes, etc. and they are connected in a way that we obtain specific outputs for specific inputs.